 3. He dated supermodel Niki Taylor.

-It’s hard to imagine Keith with anyone besides his wife, Nicole Kidman, but he did have a few other girlfriends, including supermodel Niki Taylor.
-Although they were both quiet about their romance, they did reportedly have matching tattoos at one point, with Keith covering his up and Niki choosing to have hers removed.
+It’s hard to imagine Urban with anyone besides his wife, Nicole Kidman, but he did have a few other girlfriends, including supermodel Niki Taylor.
+Although they were both quiet about their romance, they did reportedly have matching tattoos at one point, with Urban covering his up and Niki choosing to have hers removed.

-4. He was both a coach on The Voice and a judge on American Idol.
+4. He has been a coach on The Voice and a judge on American Idol.

 5. He didn’t finish high school.